Abbas Vaez-Tabasi: Career

 Vaez Tabasi was a member of Islamic Republican Party's central council, the Expediency Discernment Council and the Assembly of Experts of the Islamic Republic of Iran.
 He was also the head of the Astan Quds Razavi.

-In 2006 he was elected to the Assembly of Experts to the surprise of some observers.
+In 2006, he was elected to the Assembly of Experts to the surprise of some observers.
 However, he retired after declining to run in 2016 election.

+In May, 2008, Abbas Palizad made declarations at Shiraz Law University, and a few other institutes, alleging that Tabasi, alongside numerous other politicians, had been implicated in money laundering, illicit trade operations, and the establishment of an illicit underground network.

 Personal life

 Vaez Tabasi's daughter married Supreme Leader Khamenei's son, Sayyid Hassan.

 Illness and death

 On 2 November 2015, it was announced that he was suffering from cancer.
 On 27 February 2016, he was hospitalized due to respiratory complications.
 After a few days of hospitalization, Vaez died on 4 March.
 He died at the age of 80.
 Following his death, three days mourning was declared in Khorasan province.
-His funeral was held on the following day which Ali Khamenei and other officials like President Hassan Rouhani attending the ceremony.
+His funeral was held on the following day with Ali Khamenei and other officials like President Hassan Rouhani attending the ceremony.
 He was buried at the Imam Reza shrine.

+Following his death, all traces of his wealth vanished, leaving his family unable to assert any rights to his estate.